mangled/MangledMud/readme.md

 You can also specify the port on which to run (the default is `4201`) and some other options, try `--help`.
 Two (original, in format and content) database's are provided (in the db folder):

-* `minimal.db` : A tiny database, containing, well the minimal amount!
+* `minimal.db` : A tiny database containing the minimal amount!
 * `small.db` : A slightly larger database

-To connect, launch `telnet (localhost 4201)`, for example, or use a more advanced client such as [TinTin++](http://tintin.sourceforge.net/index.php).
+To connect, launch `telnet localhost 4201`, for example, or use a more advanced client such as [TinTin++](http://tintin.sourceforge.net/index.php).
 You should be greeted with some text, e.g.:

     Welcome to MangledMUD